AemPi/My_Powershell_Profile/README.md

 - ls-dirsize (for list folder size)
 - df / df -h $true (for Disk Space listing)
 - pss (new PS-Session -> ssh like) <= With Tab Completion for Hosts in the config File in the .
-- and much more in the default_module.psm1 under the Folder .config
+- and much more in the Folder .config\misc\CustomModules

 pss folder
   ```Powershell